PsychyBruh/Proxy-Hub/readme.md

 Usage analytics (launch count, optional IP logging) 🛠️

 🙌 Credits
-Built with 💚 by Your Name
+Built with 💚 by Psychy

 Thanks to the open-source proxy community for inspiration.

 📜 License
 MIT License

-sql
-Copy
-Edit
-MIT License

-Copyright (c) 2025 Your Name
+Copyright (c) 2025 Psychy

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal